aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 ![](https://i.imgur.com/YC9rGFL.jpeg)

-You can also exclude certain filepaths from being tracked, and therefore don't trigger builds
+You can also exclude certain filepaths from being tracked, and therefore don't trigger builds if they change within the VCS root repo.

 ![](https://i.imgur.com/sfKuCxU.jpeg)